RebeccaHull/causal_inference/writing/report.md

 ![Enrollment Type Bar Chart](enrollment_type_bar_chart.png)

-Customer Engagement is how engaged a person is in the airline.
+**Customer Engagement:** This is how involved a person is with the airline.
 I do not have this variable in my dataset.

-CLV is Customer Lifetime Value, or how much revenue a single person generates the airline company.
+**CLV:** Customer Lifetime Value is how much revenue a single person generates the airline company.
 It seems that most people earn the airline between roughly \$2,000 and \$15,000.